These include fœtal molecular biology and biochemistry, and testing for in utero infection.

 Testing for the risk of Down syndrome and neural tube defects is done in maternal serum; separate protocols are used for 1st and 2nd trimester screening.

-Eurofins Biomnis is proud to offer Ninalia - a new Non-Invasive Prenatal Test (NIPT) for aneuplodies of fetal chromosomes 13, 18, 21, X and Y, which uses the world leading Illumina technology.
+Eurofins Biomnis is also proud to offer Ninalia - a new Non-Invasive Prenatal Test (NIPT) for aneuplodies of fetal chromosomes 13, 18, 21, X and Y, which uses the world leading Illumina technology.
 This is a non-invasive test requiring a maternal blood sample.
-It can be done from 10 weeks of gestation onwards and offers significantly greater accuracy (fewer false positives and fewer false negatives) than maternal serum hormone testing and other available NIPTs.
+It can be done from 10 weeks of gestation onward and offers significantly greater accuracy (fewer false positives and fewer false negatives) than most NIPTs.
 For more details, please click here.

 Acetylcholinesterase is an enzyme that is specific to nervous system tissue and the neuromuscular junction.
 It is not normally found in amniotic fluid unless the foetus has a neural tube defect such as myelomengocele (anencephaly or spina bifida).